qtranslate/qtranslate-xt/README.md

 ## Frequently Asked Questions ##

 ### Why is qTranslate-X not maintained anymore? ###
 The previous qTranslate-Team was only one person.
-We tried to contact the author many times but we got [no answer since 2016](https://github.com/qTranslate-Team/qtranslate-x/issues/579).
-Our goal is to build up a real team and make this plugin available again for the whole community.
-There are still many questions about the future.
-It is still not clear yet if we will go on with the qTranslate name, but for now we should focus on new releases.
+We tried to contact the author many times but we got [no answer since 2016](https://github.com/qTranslate-Team/qtranslate-x/issues/579).Our goal is to build up a real team and make this plugin available again for the whole community.
+We can't update the official plugin yet.
+It is still not clear either if we should go on with the qTranslate name, but for now we should focus on new releases.
+The -XT version can be seen for the least as a "bridge" project.

 ### I'm still using qTranslate-X, can I test qTranslate-XT? ###
 Yes and it's very easy!
-Currently you can have both qTranslate-X and qTranslate-XT installed in the plugins folder for experimentations, but you should have at most one active at any time! **BOTH -X AND -XT SHARE THE SAME OPTIONS!** So if you change some options in one and switch between the plugins, the last changes will remain valid for the other one.
-Note that even if you uninstall one of those, the options are not erased!
+Currently you can have both qTranslate-X and qTranslate-XT installed in the plugins folder for experimentations, but you should have at most one active at any time! **BOTH -X AND -XT SHARE THE SAME OPTIONS!** So if you change some options and switch between the plugins, the last changes will remain valid.
 The plugin can actually re-adapt its configuration after a switch, in the general case you have nothing to do.
 If you have some incompatible options you should see some warnings.
+Note that even if you uninstall either -X or -XT, the options are *not* erased!

 *Disclaimer: we cannot guarantee that all the functionalites are preserved and the installation is at your own responsibility.
 Be sure to backup your database regularly.*